- golden retriever

 - chesapeake bay retriever

 Originally bred to help hunters, retrievers were tasked with finding birds or other game and bringing them back undamaged.
-For this sort of job, the dog needed a “soft,” gentle mouth, where he would carefully carry the prey without damaging it.
+For this sort of job, the dog needed a “soft,” gentle mouth, where they would carefully carry the prey without damaging it.
 Also required were strength and agility to traverse a rugged landscape or work in water, as well as intelligence and a great willingness to please and obey.
-With the development of the retriever breeds over the years, all these qualities combined to make some outstanding breeds, among which are deservedly the most popular in the world today.
+With the development of the retriever breeds over the years, all these qualities combined to make some outstanding breeds, among which are deservedly among the most popular dog breeds today.